-A KQML message is thus divided into three layers: the content layer, the communication layer, and the message layer.
-The content layer bears the actual content of the message, in a language chosen by the sending agent.
-The communication layer encodes a set of features to the message to describe the lower level communication parameters such as the identity of the sender and recipient, and a unique identifier associated with the communication.
+A KQML message is thus divided into three layers: the content layer, the message layer, and the communication layer.
+The content layer bears the actual content of the message in a language chosen by the sending agent.
+The communication layer encodes a set of features to the message to describe the lower level communication parameters, such as the identity of the sender and recipient, and a unique identifier associated with the communication.
 The message layer encodes the message, including its intention (by a chosen performative), the content language used, and the ontology.
-The syntax of KQML messages is based on a balanced parenthesis list whose first element is the performative and the rest are the parameters in the form of keyword/value pairs.
-The following is an example of an actual KQML message sent by agent "joe" to agent "stock-server", inquiring about the price of a share of IBM stock where ?x is an uninstantiated variable.
-The reader is referred to [7] for the detailed description of KQML specifications.
+The syntax of KQML messages is based on a balanced parenthesis list.
+The first element of this list is the performative; the remaining elements are the arguments of the performative, as key word/value pairs.
+The following is an example of an actual KQML message sent by agent "joe" to agent "stock-server", inquiring about the price of a share of IBM stock:

+(ask-one

-(ask-one :language KIF
+KIF

-'''

-:content (Price IBM ?x)
+(Price IBM ?x)

-:sender joe
+joe

-:receiver stock-server
+stock-server

-:reply-with zxcasd
+zxcasd

-'''